mrtnoshad/EDGE/README.md

  X: is N * d_x and Y is N * d_Y data sets
  U: (optional) is an upper bound on the MI.
 It doesn't need to be accurate, but more accurate upper bound we set, faster 	convergence rates we get gamma=[gamma_X,gamma_Y]: (optional) is the vector of soothness for X and Y.
-		For example, if the data is discrete we set gamma close to 0, and if the data is continuous we set gamma close to 1 (or maybe higher if it is very smooth) epsilon=[eps_X, eps_Y]: (optional) is the vector of bandwidths for X and Y. If no epsilon is set, automatic bandwidths according to KNN distances will be set. epsilon_vector (optional): possible arguments are 'fixed' or 'range'.
+		For example, if the data is discrete we set gamma close to 0, (note that gamma cannot be exactly equal to 0, 		   usually 0.001 is a good number for discrete data)
+		If the data is continuous we set gamma close to 1 (or maybe higher if it is very smooth) epsilon=[eps_X, eps_Y]: (optional) is the vector of bandwidths for X and Y. If no epsilon is set, automatic bandwidths according to KNN distances will be set. epsilon_vector (optional): possible arguments are 'fixed' or 'range'.
 If 'fixed' is given, all of